slash4/Model01-Firmware/README-abg.md

 The stock firmware layout is implemented.
 This is the only orphans option that works with the `layer-std-function.h` function layer.
-It is recommended for use only with US-ASCII layouts.
+It is recommended for use only with the US-ASCII layout, as it does not have a non-US backslash key (the extra key to the right of left-shift).

 ### aliases-abg-orphans-merlin2.h